spencerkopp/stock-analysis/README.md

 # Stock-Analysis

 The purpose of this project was to refactor VBA code to run more efficiently.
 Although the original code worked as it should, it took about a second to run and was not as efficient as it could have been.
+Please note the unzipped .xlsm is the most recent update of this project.

 ## Overview of Project